stereolabs/zed-ros2-examples/examples/zed_aruco_localization/README.md

 This example demonstrates how to use a set of ArUco markers placed at known positions and orientations in the environment to locate a ZED camera device.

+The example creates a ROS 2 component named `stereolabs::ZedArucoLoc` that must be executed in the same container (process) where the `stereolabs::ZedCamera` component is running to leverage the Intra Process Communication behavior of ROS 2 and minimize the data latency.

+The launch file `zed_aruco_loc.launch.py` shows how to start a ROS 2 container and load the `stereolabs::ZedCamera` component and the `stereolabs::ZedArucoLoc` component.

-The zed-aruco-localization node performs ArUco detection at a fixed rate by subscribing to ZED color image topics.
-When a tag is detected it calculates the camera pose with respect to it and calls the `set_pose` service of the ZED node to reset the camera pose in the "world".
+The `stereolabs::ZedArucoLoc` component subscribes to the rectified left camera RGB image topic of the component `stereolabs::ZedCamera`, performs ArUco detection and recalculates the pose of the camera according to the pose of the detected marker in the world.
+Finally, the `stereolabs::ZedArucoLoc` component calls the `set_pose` service provided by the `stereolabs::ZedCamera` component to fix the pose of the camera.

-You can generate the markers by using [this online tool](https://chev.me/arucogen/).
-It is important to select the dictionary **6x6**.
+You can generate your ArUco markers by using [this online tool](https://chev.me/arucogen/).
+It is important to select the **6x6** dictionary.

 ## Set the parameters